Regional, national, and international mechanisms

 Delphine Renard

-After completing a postdoctoral fellowship at the University of California (USA), Delphine Renard has been working since January 2018 at the Center for Functional and Evolutionary Ecology (CEFE, CNRS/UM), she has been developing new insights into the contributions of agrobiodiversity in reducing the impact of agricultural production on climate instability and shocks with the ASSET AgrobiodiverSity for a food-Secure PlanET project, conducted as part of the Make our Planet Great Again Program.
+Following a postdoctoral fellowship at the University of California (USA), Delphine Renard has been working since January 2018 at the Center for Functional and Evolutionary Ecology (CEFE, CNRS/UM), she has been shedding new light on the role of agrobiodiversity in reducing the impact of agricultural production on climate instability and shocks through the ASSET AgrobiodiverSity for a food-Secure PlanET project, conducted as part of the Make our Planet Great Again Program.
 She is now a tenured researcher at the CNRS.

 Vincent Vadez